automatictester/saucelabs-reporting-gradle-plugin/README.md

 - if not, it gives a warning or an error
 - it is unit test framework-agnostic, as long as produced reports are in JUnit XML format
 - it expects your test classes to be in 1-to-1 relationship with Sauce Labs sessions

+## Project status

+This project has been discontinued.

 ## Quick start guide